 Table of Contents

 Effective HR management is a complex undertaking that requires a broad set of specialized skills and capabilities.
-Those complexities expand exponentially when performed in small businesses, which range from as few as 10 to as many as 500-1,000 employees.
-Despite the attention and press received by major, industry-leading employers about their HR and talent practices, most organizations are supported by small business HR teams who must work with fewer and often less sophisticated resources.
-However, those limitations do not mean great HR strategies, practices, and support cannot be provided.
+Those complexities multiply exponentially in small businesses, which range from 10 to 500-1,000 employees.
+Despite the attention and press major industry-leading employers receive for their HR and talent practices, most organizations are supported by small-business HR teams that must work with fewer, often less sophisticated resources.
+However, those limitations do not mean that great HR strategies, practices, and support cannot be provided.

 Small businesses dominate the landscape